TAIsRich/chuwa1010/ShortQuestions/hw1.md

 10. **What is the lifecycle of maven? could you tell me the details?**

     The lifecycle is defined by a list of build phases.
-The default lifecycle comprises of the following phases:
+A Typical lifecycle comprises of the following phases:

     - ```validate``` - it validates the project and all required information are correct
     - ```compile``` - it compiles the source code, converts the .java files to .class